-Not-for-profit housing land
+Not-for-Profit Housing Land

-Definition Not-for-profit housing land is any rateable land, which contains low-income residential housing owned and/or managed by a volunteer, charitable or not-for-profit organisation, for which the organisation is responsible for the payment of rates, and for which a Victorian Government pension concession is not claimed Objectives The objective of this differential rate is to ensure that all rateable land makes an equitable financial contribution to the cost of carrying out the functions of Macedon Ranges Shire Council, including (but not limited to) the: amount of revenue required to be raised is in accordance with the Council Plan, Financial Plan and Annual Budget public service that volunteer, charitable or not-for-profit organisations are delivering to the community by providing low- income residential housing Characteristics The characteristics of planning scheme zoning are applicable to the determination of vacant land, which will be subject to the rate applicable to not-for-profit housing land The vacant land affected by this rate is that which is zoned not-for- profit housing land under the Macedon Ranges Shire Planning Scheme The classification of land which is improved will be determined by the occupation of that land and have reference to the planning scheme zoning Types and classes The types and classes of rateable land within this rate are those having the relevant characteristics described above Use of rate The money raised by this rate will be applied to the items of expenditure described in the Annual Budget by Council The level of the rate for land in this category is considered to provide for an appropriate contribution to Council's budgeted expenditure, having regard to the characteristics of the land Level of rate 50 per cent of the general rate Use of land Is any use permitted under the Macedon Ranges Shire Planning Scheme Geographic location This rate is applicable to land within the municipal district Planning scheme zoning The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the relevant planning scheme Types of buildings The types of buildings on the land within this rate are all buildings already constructed on the land or which will be constructed prior to the expiry of the 2021/22 year
+Not for Profit Housing Land is any rateable land, which contains low-income residential housing owned and/or managed by a volunteer, charitable or not-for-profit organisation for which the organisation is responsible for the payment of rates and for which a Victorian Government pension concession is not claimed The objective of this differential rate is to ensure that all rateable land makes an equitable financial contribution to the cost of carrying out the functions of Macedon Ranges Shire Council, including (but not limited to) the: Amount of revenue required to be raised is in accordance with the Council Plan, Financial Plan and Budget Public service that volunteer, charitable or not-for-profit organisations are delivering to the community by providing low-income residential housing The characteristics of planning scheme zoning are applicable to the determination of vacant land, which will be subject to the rate applicable to not for profit housing land The vacant land affected by this rate is that which is zoned not for profit housing land under the Macedon Ranges Shire Planning Scheme.
+The classification of land which is improved will be determined by the occupation of that land and have reference to the planning scheme zoning The types and classes of rateable land within this rate are those having the relevant characteristics described above The money raised by this rate will be applied to the items of expenditure described in the Budget by Council.
+The level of the rate for land in this category is considered to provide for an appropriate contribution to Council's budgeted expenditure, having regard to the characteristics of the land 50 per cent of the general rate Is any use permitted under the Macedon Ranges Shire Planning Scheme This rate is applicable to land within the municipal district The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the relevant Planning Scheme The types of buildings on the land within this rate are all buildings already constructed on the land or which will be constructed prior to the expiry of the 2021/22 year

-Recreational land
+Recreational Land